gabethecabbage/ansible-role-traditional-desktop/README.md

 # ansible-role-traditional-desktop

-Ensure a traditional desktop enviroment (gnome 2/mate) is installed on RHEL
+Ensure a traditional desktop enviroment (gnome 2/mate) is installed on RHEL/Ubuntu. e.g.

-On RHEL 6 this means Gnome 2 is installed, on RHEL 7 MATE is installed from the ELREPO
+- RHEL 6: Gnome 2 is installed
+- RHEL 7: MATE is installed from the ELREPO
+- Ubuntu: MATE is installed from the universe repository

 ## Requirements